Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_killer_crowbar_enabled                  1       // Whether the killer throwable crowbar is enabled ttt_killer_smoke_enabled                    1       // Whether the killer smoke is enabled
-ttt_killer_smoke_timer                      60      // Number of seconds before a killer will start to smoke after their last kill ttt_killer_show_target_icon                 1       // Whether killer have an icon over other players' heads showing who to kill.
+ttt_killer_smoke_timer                      60      // Number of seconds before a killer will start to smoke after their last kill ttt_killer_show_target_icon                 1       // Whether killers have an icon over other players' heads showing who to kill.
 Server or round must be restarted for changes to take effect ttt_killer_damage_penalty                   0.25    // The fraction a killer's damage will be scaled by when they are attacking without using their knife ttt_killer_damage_reduction                 0       // The fraction an attacker's bullet damage will be reduced by when they are shooting a killer ttt_killer_warn_all                         0       // Whether to warn all players if there is a killer.
 If 0, only traitors will be warned